 Associate Vice President for Student Affairs

-In his current role, Art has administrative oversight for six functional areas within the Division of Student Affairs: Career Center, Counseling Services, Disability Resource Center, Military & Veteran Student Services, Office of the University Ombudsman, and Student Health Center (including Wellness & Health Promotion and other drug prevention education).
-These departments comprise 120+ employees and 78+ student assistants, graduate assistants, peer health educators, and interns.
-Additionally, Art serves on the Academic Advising Council; Graduation Rate Enhancement & Achievement Team (GREATeam); Chair, Outstanding Graduating Senior Awards Committee; Crisis Assessment and Intervention Team (CAIT); Instruction & Student Affairs Policy Committee of the Academic Senate; Accommodations Review Board; Veterans Advisory Committee; Student Fairness Committee of the Academic Senate; Joint Enrollment Planning Committee; and Chair, Student Affairs Staff Development Committee.
-He is also a University Skelly-Coleman Review/Hearing Officer and the on-campus coordinator of the Cal State Super Sunday initiative that connects with and informs African American students and their families about what it takes to get into college
+With over 20 years of experience in higher education, Art has administrative oversight for six functional areas comprising the Accessible Education Center, Career Center, Counseling Services, Military & Veteran Student Services, Office of University Ombudsperson, and Student Health Center (including Wellness & Health Promotion).
+His institutional service includes: Chair, Outstanding Graduating Senior Awards Committee; Chair, Student Affairs Professional Development Committee; Co-chair, VISION 2017 Helping & Caring Committee; Joint Enrollment Planning Committee; Veterans Advisory Committee; Accommodations Review Board; Behavioral Crisis Intervention Team (BCIT); and Student Fairness Committee of the Academic Senate.
+He is also on-campus coordinator for the Cal State Super Sunday initiative that connects with and informs African American students and their families about college access.